hisr2024/BhriguWelt/README.md

      returns `{ "status": "ok" }`.
 See `docs/deployment.md` for the
      click-by-click flow plus the Railpack/Nixpacks notes.

-3. **Frontend → Vercel**: Point Vercel at the `frontend/` directory (Node 18+) and set `NEXT_PUBLIC_BACKEND_URL` to the Render or Railway URL.
+2. **Frontend → Vercel**: Point Vercel at the `frontend/` directory (Node 18+) and set `NEXT_PUBLIC_BACKEND_URL` to the Railway URL.
 After deployment, load the Vercel preview in a browser and submit each form (horoscope, past-life, future, matchmaking, calendar) to confirm responses render.
-   - If the preview cannot reach your backend, double-check that the Render or Railway service is using the `python -m pip install -r requirements.txt` build command and that `./start.sh` is executable (`chmod +x start.sh`).
+   - If the preview cannot reach your backend, double-check that the Railway service is using the `python -m pip install -r requirements.txt` build command and that `./start.sh` is executable (`chmod +x start.sh`).

-4. **Local parity**: Run `PYTHONPATH=src python -m bhriguwelt.api` inside
+3. **Local parity**: Run `PYTHONPATH=src python -m bhriguwelt.api` inside
    `backend/`, export `NEXT_PUBLIC_BACKEND_URL=http://localhost:8000`, and run `npm run dev` from `frontend/` to mirror the hosted topology without needing cloud accounts.